Benzo Side Effects from Use and Abuse

 • Poor mental processing speed

-• Lowered ability for verbal leaning
+• Lower ability for verbal learning

 • Increased risk of dementia and Alzheimer’s disease 1,2,3,4

 Luckily, some of these benzodiazepine effects can be reduced with treatment.
 A drug detox can help someone quit their addiction to these medications and reverse some of these side effects.
-While some of the damage can be undone, a person’s cognitive functioning may never fully return back to pre-benzo levels.1 Because of this limitation, it is important to get help sooner rather than later to avoid the most damage or a serious injury that is a result of the effects.
-If you or a loved one has a substance abuse problem, our Palm Springs drug rehab wants to help.
-At Banyan Treatment Centers Palm Springs, we work with people with addiction problems on stopping their abuse and getting their lives on a better path.
+While some of the damage can be undone, a person’s cognitive functioning may never fully return back to pre-benzo levels.1

 Sources: